The Tale of Mrs. Tiggy-Winkle: Plot

-A little girl named Lucie lives on a farm called Little-Town.
-She is a good little girl, but has lost three pocket handkerchiefs and a pinafore.
-She questions Tabby Kitten and Sally Henny-penny about them, but they know nothing (especially since Tabby Kitten licks her paw, and Sally Henny-penny flaps back into the barn clucking, "I go barefoot, barefoot, barefoot!" neither of which is very helpful).
+A little girl named Lucie, living on a farm called Little-Town, has lost three handkerchiefs and a pinafore.
+She questions Tabby Kitten and Sally Henny-penny about them, but they know nothing.
 Lucie mounts a stile and spies some white cloths lying in the grass high on a hill behind the farm.
-She scrambles up the hill along a steep path-way which ends under a big rock.
-She finds a little door in the hillside, and hears someone singing behind it:
+She scrambles up the hill along a steep pathway which ends under a big rock.
+She finds a little door in the hillside and hears someone singing behind it.